 BMus, MMus, PhD, ARCT

 George Waddell is a Research Associate in Performance Science at the Royal College of Music.
-He is also a Sessional Lecturer and honorary Research Associate at Imperial College London.
-His research focusses on the processes underpinning performance assessment, examining musical decision-making among judges and audiences and the development of evaluative skills, as well as how technology can be used to enhance how performance is assessed and performed.
+He is also a Horizons module leader and honorary Research Associate at Imperial College London.
+His research focusses on the evaluation of performance, including decision-making among judges and audiences and the development of evaluative skills, as well as how technology can be used to enhance how performance is assessed and performed.

-George is currently working on the TELMI project, funded by the European Commission’s Horizon 2020 research and innovation programme, which seeks to develop technologies that enhance instrumental music teaching.
-He is also a member of the first MedTech SuperConnector cohort, an accelerator for emerging medical technologies, where he is developing a new digital tool for teaching clinical communication skills.
-George lectures on experimental design, statistical analysis, and the psychology of performance, enterprise and innovation, musicians’ health, and professional skills in musicians.
+George worked on the TELMI project, funded by the European Commission’s Horizon 2020 research and innovation programme, which sought to develop technologies that enhance instrumental music teaching.
+He was also a member of the first MedTech SuperConnector cohort, an accelerator for emerging medical technologies where he developed a system of online peer-driven learning.
+George leads courses and regularly lectures on scientific research methods, the psychology of performance, enterprise and innovation, musicians’ health, and professional skills in musicians.

 Waddell G, Perkins R, & Williamon A (forthcoming), Making an impression: error location and repertoire features affect performance quality rating processes, Music Perception.

 Waddell G & Williamon A (2017), Eye of the beholder: stage entrance behavior and facial expression affect continuous quality ratings in music performance, Frontiers in Psychology, 8 (513), 1-14 [DOI] [VIDEO].

 Waddell G & Williamon A (2017), Measuring the audience, in S Lee (ed.), Scholarly Research for Musicians (pp. 148-155), Routledge.

 Waddell G (2015), Review of Expressiveness in Music Performance: Empirical Approaches Across Styles and Cultures (OUP, 2014), Psychology of Music, 43, 909-912 [DOI].